ThereforeGames/unprompted/docs/MANUAL.md

 In addition to all of the Stable Diffusion variables exposed by Automatic1111's WebUI, Unprompted gives you access to the following variables:

+### global variables

+These variables are loaded from your `config.json` file and made available to all shortcodes and templates.

+They are prefixed with `Unprompted.Config.syntax.global_prefix`, which defaults to `global_`.
+Therefore, if you have a variable called `subject` in your config file, you can access it with `[get global_subject]`.

+The content of a global variable is processed when selected with `[get]`, which means you can store complex values into these variables such as functions or shortcodes, and they will not impact performance until you actually retrieve the value.

 ### batch_count_index

 An integer that correponds to your progress in a batch run.
 For example, if your batch count is set to 5, then `batch_count_index` will return a value from 0 to 4.